 Lviv, or Lemberg as we call it in German, has been on my radar since I was a kid.
 I overheard elderly people talking about Austrian soldiers being in sent to Galicia as a punishment.
-Soldiers of Austrian-Hungarian monarchy.
+Soldiers of the Austrian-Hungarian monarchy.
 I listened to stories of people wading in ankle-deep mud, a place at the end of the word, void of any signs of civilization.
 That got me interested.

 Centuries later I finally strolled these streets and found none of this.
 Instead I discovered features unmistakably typical for a city ruled by the Habsburg Emperors: Cobbled-stone streets, a splendid opera house, baroque churches and cafes loaded with delicious pastry.
 On my first stroll I even ran into more a recent Austrian export, a cardboard version of Arnold Schwarzenegger, promoting a fitness center.